manoa-bazaar/home-page/index.md

 # USER GUIDE
 ***
+This section provides a brief walkthrough of the Manoalist user interface and its functionality.

 ### [Landing Page](http://manoalist.meteorapp.com/#/)

 The first page seen when accessing the site.
 Provides a brief introduction to how Manoalist works.
 Users can sign in/up from here.